Marshall Smashers tournaments promote friendly competition among students, locals

 “We typically play singles, but occasionally we play doubles or some other less serious event for the week,” Gaal said.

-Marshall Smashers is composed primarily of undergraduate students at Marshall, but several frequent participants come from areas such as Morgantown, Charleston and Ashland and do not attend Marshall, Gaal said.
+Marshall Smashers is composed primarily of undergraduate students at Marshall, but several frequent participants come from areas such as Morgantown, Charleston and Ashland, and they do not attend Marshall, Gaal said.

 Anyone looking for updates on the club or its events can find their Marshall Smashers Facebook page, or just show up one Monday to get an idea of what it is like, Gaal said.